jazzkutya/soapysettingsgui/README.md

 # What?

-SDR Settings GUI for SoapySDR.
+SDR Settings GUI for SoapySDR, written in python (3.4, hopefully works with all newer pythons)

 # Why?